 Account setupGet your Zonos account up and running.

-Use the following as a checklist to get your Zonos account set up prior to attempting to go live with any of the Zonos apps, Zonos Duty and Tax or Zonos Checkout.
+Use the following checklists to get your Zonos account set up and tested prior to attempting to go live with any of the Zonos apps, Zonos Duty and Tax, or Zonos Checkout.

 Other countries can require a tax ID if you sell above a certain threshold to them annually.
 If you have your own international tax IDs for Australia (ATO) or New Zealand (IRD), enter them in Dashboard.
 Additionally, let a member of our team know if you exceed the thresholds for Australia, New Zealand, or Singapore.
 If you do not meet the thresholds for these countries, you can skip this step.